kudashevs/laravel-share-buttons/README.md

 These methods are a part of the fluent interface.
 Therefore, to create multiple social media share buttons you just need to chain them.

-### Getting the result
+### Getting share buttons

-You can use a ShareButtons instance as a string or cast it to a string to get the HTML code.
-However, this is not the best way how to use it.
+You can use a ShareButtons instance as a string or cast it to a string to get ready-to-use HTML code.
+However, this is not the best way.
 If you want to be clear in your intentions, use `render` or `getShareButtons` methods to get the prepared result.
 ```php
 render()                # Returns a generated share buttons HTML code
 getShareButtons()       # Does the same (an alias of the render() method)
 ```

-### Getting the raw links
+### Getting raw links

 Sometimes, you may only want the raw links without any HTML.
 In such a case, just use the `getRawLinks` method.
 ```php